 What does this mean?

 Jesus doesn’t laugh.
 He says: You flunk, because you don’t know the Bible or the power of God.
 The Sadducees put much less stock in the prophets than they did in the five books of Moses.
-Daniel, for example, must have gotten carried away when he wrote that “those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt” (12:2).
-And Isaiah must have let his mind wander when he said, “the dead shall live, their bodies shall rise.
-O dwellers of the dust awake and sing for joy” (26:19).
+Daniel, for example, must have gotten carried away when he wrote that “many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt” (Daniel 12:2).
+And Isaiah must have let his mind wander when he said, “Your dead shall live; their bodies shall rise.
+You who dwell in the dust, awake and sing for joy!”
+(Isaiah 26:19).
 The Sadducees preferred the sturdy, down-to-earth Moses.
 He never said anything about resurrection.

 But now back to Jesus who is Lord of the dead.
 Isn’t it strange that Jesus should say, God is not the God of the dead, but Paul should say, Jesus is Lord of the dead?
 It’s not so strange if we let the word of Jesus help us interpret the word of Paul.
 If God cannot be God of the dead, then Jesus cannot be Lord of the dead.
 That is, he cannot rule over people who stay in the grave.
 Those whom he rules live!
-If Jesus is Lord of the dead they are not dead!
+If Jesus is Lord of the dead, they are not dead!
 If God is the God of Abraham, Abraham is not dead!

 As my hand gets more and more wrinkled, in this I hope: Jesus is Lord of the dead.
 And therefore they are not dead.
 For this he died and lived again.
-“He who believes in me, though he die, yet shall he live” (John 11:25).
+“Whoever believes in me, though he die, yet shall he live” (John 11:25).
 Praise the Lord!
 The Lord of the dead who are not dead!